fsichetti/nice-meshes/README.md

 - **scalarField**: If "true", a scalar field defined on vertices is written in .txt format.
 - **scalarFrequency**: If set to a value, multiplies the frequency of the generated scalar field by that number.
 Defaults to 1.
 - **scalarAmplitude**: Scales the scalar field.
 Defaults to 1.
+- **scalarHeader**: If "true", adds a header line to the scalar field file containing the string "`SCALAR_FIELD`" and the number of vertices.

 ### Behaviour
 - **interactive** If "true", displays the generated mesh in the interactive viewer, where it can be exported to any format via keyboard shortcuts.
 Defaults to "true".